o-jasper/o-jasper.github.io/blog/_posts/2015-01-07-public_goods_and_business_models.md

 [Ludic fallacy](https://en.wikipedia.org/wiki/Ludic_fallacy), but then, the Ludic fallacy doesnt cover something like the conservation of angular momentum; what i mean is that if some system has clear constraints, people will be forced operate within them.
-Indeed, i expect Ethereum contracts to create constraints, not set a single path.
+Indeed, i expect the better approaches create context-dependent-constraints, not set a single path.

 One thing where it is possibly particularly important to be careful about game-theory(like) approaches too seriously, is when consider what motivates people, and what allows them to work/interact together usefully.
-Larger rewards can yield worse performance.<sup class="subtil">[N4]</sup>
+Larger rewards *can* yield worse performance.<sup class="subtil">[N4]</sup>

 The search for business models is sometimes<sup class="subtil">[N3]</sup> the search to find something where other peoples' utility is increased enough so that this